Cosmoetica

 zero (0) stars- an atrocity.
 The interviewee has no real reason for doing the interview save to serve their own ego and/or ax to grind.

-Enjoy the interviews, but make sure you compare the great and bad interviews with each other, and the differences between how the interviewees approach the questions and the quality of the interviews.
+Enjoy the interviews, but make sure you compare the great and bad interviews with each other, and the differences between how the interviewees approach the questions (and often the exact same questions) and the quality of the interviews.